Salesforce GitHub Integration: How to Set up a Sync in 6 Steps

 Integrations mature and change with time.
 So do your requirements for sending and receiving information.
 Sometimes, you want to share something extra, or you want to stop sharing some data.

-Here, you need to acknowledge how the tool adapts to these changing requirements beforehand.
-Accommodating unique and advanced business integration use cases with minimal configurations must be an inherent feature of the integration tool you choose.
+You need to acknowledge beforehand how the tool adapts to these changing requirements.
+The integration tool you choose must have an inherent feature of accommodating unique and advanced business integration use cases with minimal configurations.

 Reliability